 SMC: How is technology changing your business?

-SMC: What is the key to staying successful in the sign industry?
+SMC: What is the key to staying successful in this industry?

 SMC: What are the future plans for your business?